 Glenn Berg Enterprising Achiever Award

-The Glenn Berg Enterprising Achiever Award (valued at $1,000) recognizes economics major students for participation in extracurricular activities while achieving academic excellence.
+The Glenn Berg Enterprising Achiever Award (valued at $1,000) recognizes economics majors and honours students for participation in extracurricular activities while achieving academic excellence.

 The award was created by SFU economics alumnus, Glenn Berg, who was employed throughout his own honours degree and was an entrepreneur who funded his university studies with his own landscaping business.
 Glenn understands firsthand the challenges of working and being involved in the community, while completing an honours degree at the same time.

 Formerly known as the Glenn Berg Super-Duper Chosen Few Award.